Customer feedback

 Housing Ombudsman Complaint Handling Code Summary

 Landlords must carry out an annual assessment against the Code to ensure their complaint handling remains in line with its requirements and publish the results.
-HHS carried out a self-assessment against the code in September 2023.
+HHS carried out a self-assessment against the code in September 2023 and a further review in March 2024.
 The reults can be viewed here:

 Complaint Handling Code - HHS Self-Assessment Sept 2023